-Want to know what the Social Impact Lab meant for the winners of 2017?
-Please read the interview with the social enterpreneurs of SweepSmart.
+Do you want to know what the Social Impact Lab has meant for previous winners?
+Then read the interview with the social entrepreneurs of SweepSmart.

 A social enterprise is similar to a ‘normal’ enterprise, as it provides a product or service and has a revenue model.
 However, making money is not their ultimate goal, but a means to achieve their real mission, which is the creation of social impact.Read more